 - Bars are intelligible.
 If you hear mumbling, simplify the syllables on the next iteration.

 Save one prompt template per sub-genre.
-Across songs in the same sub-genre, lock the BPM and beat ingredients — change only the bars and the hook.
-Track which BPMs work cleanest in your hands (some users get better trap at 138 than 145, for example).
-Keep a small “miss list” of takes where Suno mumbled — usually traceable to specific syllable combinations.
+Across songs in the same sub-genre, lock the BPM and beat ingredients and change only the bars and the hook.
+Track which BPMs run cleanest in your hands; some users get tighter trap at 138 than at 145.
+Keep a short “miss list” of takes where Suno mumbled, since those are usually traceable to specific syllable combinations you can pre-empt next time.

-Trap hook + 16 bars: lyrics written by hand → prompt with trap, 140 BPM, 808 kick, hype delivery, autotune light → generate 6 → pick the one where the hook hits and the verses are intelligible → if no take has all three, regenerate keeping only the strongest hook take.
+A typical run for a trap hook plus 16 bars: write the lyrics by hand, prompt with trap, 140 BPM, 808 kick, hype delivery, autotune light, generate 6, then pick the take where the hook hits and the verses are intelligible.
+If no single take has all three, regenerate keeping only the strongest hook take as a reference.

 Common mistakes